 There are a few methods your doctor may use to diagnose your diverticulitis.
 Colonoscopy can be an effective way for your doctor to visually inspect the interior of your intestinal walls and contrast images using x-rays or CT scans can provide insight into your body’s internal function.
 Once your doctor has diagnosed you with diverticulitis, they can discuss your treatment options with you.
 Ensuring healthy digestion and regular bowel movements is extremely important to lowering your complication chances.
 The sacs in your intestines will remain in your body unless you decide to have them removed surgically, so managing your symptoms and making smart lifestyle changes including exercising regularly and eating a well-balanced diet can be very helpful for avoiding future recurrence of diverticulitis.
 Depending on the severity of your condition, antibiotics, antispasmodic drugs, stool softeners, and modified diet may all be used to reverse your diverticulitis symptoms during an active flare up.
 If your bowel has been perforated or you have abscesses that are infected, you may need to undergo more significant and invasive treatments.

-If you have been experiencing abdominal distress and have noticed difficulty with your bowel movements, Call us Vanguard Gastroenterology in NYC to schedule an appointment with a specialist who can help you target and address your symptoms.
-Diverticulitis can lead to serious complications, so don’t wait for a diagnosis, make an appointment with an experienced gastroenterologist today.
+If you have been experiencing abdominal distress and have noticed difficulty with your bowel movements, call us at Vanguard Gastroenterology in NYC to schedule an appointment with a specialist who can help you target and address your symptoms.
+Diverticulitis can lead to serious complications, so don’t wait for a diagnosis.
+Please make an appointment with an experienced gastroenterologist today.